ronhokage/ML_Use-case_Death-VS-Income/README.md

 1)- Impact of income and Ozone level in determining deaths due to respiratory illness.

-2)- To determine the no of deaths in regard population, cause of death and income level.
+2)- To determine the no of deaths in regard to population, cause of death and income level.